 (i) The total points won or

-(ii) If the points are equal, by the number of matches won (i.e. a match shall be deemed to be won where a team has obtained 6 or more points) or
+(ii) If the points are equal, by the number of matches won (i.e. a match shall be deemed to be won where a team has obtained 6 or more points for teams of 3, 3 or more points for teams of 2) or

 (iii) If the number of matches won are equal, by the games difference (i.e. by deducting the number of games lost from those won) or

 (iv) If the games difference is equal , by the highest number of points won in matches between the teams in question or